pmean/build-website/text/05/ReportCards-05.md

 because of their unique skill, their rates of adverse outcomes will be higher, unless some risk adjustment is made.

-There\'s an entire book on risk adjustment,
+There's an entire book on risk adjustment,

 -   **Risk Adjustment for Measuring Health Care Outcomes, Third Edition.** Iezzoni LI (2003) Chicago, IL: Health Administration